AyoyAB/k8s-with-ansible/README.md

 ```

 ## Preloading images
-If any images are found in ~/pre-loaded-images/*.tar.gz
+All *.tar.gz files found in docker-images-to-pre-load directory
-they will be pre-loaded into docker.
+will be copied to all masters and nodes and pre-loaded into
+docker/containerd.